mrk-im/highme.no/README.md

 # highme.no
 <img src="/images/highme-banner.png">

-Simple landing page for my in-game life.<br>
+Simpel landing page for my in-game life.<br>
 <a href="https://highme.no">highme.no</a>